Ariana Grande, John Legend Release ‘Beauty And The Beast’ Video

 The music video shows Grande performing in an exuberant red ballgown with Legend singing along on the piano.
 Celine Dion and Peabo Bryson won a Grammy for their performance of the song, which was released alongside the 1991 animated movie, Entertainment Weekly reports.
 In the 1991 film itself however, Angela Landsbury performed the classic song.

 Those attending Beauty and the Beast when it hits theaters on March 17 won’t hear Grande and Legend performing the song, however.
-In the live-action movie, Emma Thompson, who voices Mrs. Potts, will perform the tune.
+In the live-action movie, Emma Thompson, who voices Mrs. Potts, will perform the tune instead.

 The music video is directed by Dave Meyers, E! reports.
-Much of the video centers on the famous ballroom scene between Belle and the Beast.
-Ron Fair produced the track, and says taking on the famed song was no easy task.
+Much of the video centers on the famous ballroom scene between Belle and the Beast, featuring of course Emma Watson in Belle’s famed yellow ballgown.
+Ron Fair produced the track, and says crafting a remake of the well-known song was no easy task.

 “With today’s two greatest singers—John Legend and Ariana Grande—we are bringing the song back with a new school/old school fresh treatment that shows the soulfulness and power of what a great melody and lyric can inspire.”